 So many posts about photo restoration, but what can be done to prevent photo restoration in the first place?

-I guess the obvious one is look after your photos!
+I guess the obvious one is looking after your photos!
 What I am really talking about is thinking first before your store your photos.

 How to store photos – Keep them dry and flat